 Students periodically send internship status reports to the faculty and receive prompt feedback, which reinforces the learning experience

 Following the internships, students make presentations on their experiences at the Internship Presentation Conference in Tokyo, introducing both the internship host organization and the student’s own individual project (for example, promotion of inbound tourism, business competitiveness assessment , etc.)

 Students are exposed to intensive Japanese language and cultural learning opportunities, and experience actual Japanese workplace conditions

 Practical business experience

 Students acquire working knowledge and develop critical assessment abilities that form solid foundations for careers as management professionals

 Firsthand community interaction

-Students interact with people in the regional communities during their one-month stay of their first year internship, creating unforgettable experience and developing invaluable skills
+Students interact with people in the regional communities during their first year internship, creating unforgettable experience and developing invaluable skills